Offcloud/offcloud-log/README.md

 - We added support to use your own premium accounts for Filefactory and Turbobit sources.

 ## Q2 2020
-- Added Ubiqfile support
+- We added support to download from Ubiqfile.
-- Implemented Usenet server: it is now possible to download from Usenet with Offcloud using your NZB client
+- We implemented a Usenet server so you can now download from Usenet with Offcloud using your NZB client.
-- Added ability to download folders from FTP
+- We added the ability to download folders from FTP.
-- Fixed Mediafire plugin
+- We resolved an issue with downloading from Mediafire.
-- Added support of ddl.to
+- We added support to download from DDL.to.
-- Improved UX of the table view
-- Added list of supported sites to the mobile version of the website
+- We added the list of supported sources to the mobile version of our website.
-- Added support for more torrent private trackers
+- We added support for additional private trackers on BitTorrent.
-- Fixed issue with uploading of Unicode file names to Dropbox
+- We fixed an issue with Unicode file names being remote uploaded to Dropbox.
-- Added feature for quick remote uploading of cloud downloaded files
+- We added a feature that allows you to quickly remote upload files found in your Offcloud cloud space.
-- Fixed OneDrive for Business uploader
+- We fixed an issue with remote uploading to Microsoft OneDrive for Business.
-- Improved Novafile support in jDownloader
+- We improved the support of jDownloader, especially with Novafile sources.
-- Fixed direct downloading from servers not supporting HEAD requests
+- We resolved an issue with direct downloading from servers that lacks support of HEAD requests.
-- Fixed Rapidgator support
+- We fixed support to download from Rapidgator.
-- Implemented support for instant downloading of Novafile links with jDownloader
-- Frontend UX bugfixes
+- We made several improvements to our user experience.

 ## Q1 2020
-- Improved stability of unzip feature
+- We improved the stability of the zip extraction feature.
-- Fixed issue with file names in FTP and SFTP uploader
+- We resolved an issue with file names in the FTP and SFTP remote uploader.
-- Fixed Soundcloud plugin
+- We fixed an issue with downloading from Soundcloud.
-- Implemented fallback for downloading from Youtube with lower quality if higher causes errors
+- We implemented a fallback for downloading from YouTube if the chosen format is not working.
-- Improved torrents downloader
+- We improved the stability of our BitTorrent engine.
-- Improved support of Uptobox / 1fichier links with user's premium account
+- You can now download from Uptobox and 1fichier using your own premium account.
-- Fixed Amazon S3 and Wasabi uploaders
+- We resolved issues with remote uploading to Amazon S3 and Wasabi.
-- Fixed wdupload plugin
-- Redeveloped FTP uploader
+- We implement support to download from WDUpload.
+- We redeveloped the ability to remote upload to FTP.
-- Improved Usenet downloader
+- We improved the performance of our Usenet engine.

 ## Q4 2019
 - Improved processing of remote uploads for already cloud downloaded content